gerolimatos/mgchallenge2014/README.md

 the formatting) would be ideal.
 This is not something I would anticipate writing, as there are most certainly plenty of templates out there.

+__Bugs:__
+The following bugs were found in follow-up testing:
+-Strings with "ticks" (single quotes) were breaking the Javascript code downloaded.
+Fixed.
+-On empty results in location searches, "error_code" was not getting set, thus causing failure to generate the Map header.
+Fixed.
+-Ran out of Google Geocoding API calls.
+Had to switch over to HTTPS/paid form.
+Required switching to the Google App Engine urlFetch API (as it does not adequately support URLLIB without an info-level messages).
+Fixed.
+-Despite Python supporting unicode, it seems strangely impossible to convert things like 'é' from Unicode u'\xE9' to the standard '\x82'.
+Since urllib.encode/quote requires an ASCII string, and since the SFMovies database requires an ASCII encoding, this conversion is necessary.
+Since there are only a small handful of locations with 'é' in them, instead of risking the functionality of the site, I will instead list this problem here and shake my head that after nearly 20 years, this is still strangely obtuse (seriously: "here's a unicode 'é', give me the extended ASCII for it...why is that SO HARD TO DO?
+SERIOUSLY!)